The audiologists.org Reviews Team puts in the hours. Check out how we get to our recommendations.

 Medicaid coverage surrounding hearing services for adults varies by state.
 Some states provide no coverage at all, while other states provide hearing exams, hearing aids, fittings, and follow-up care all through Medicaid.

-Visit the Hearing Loss Association of America website to find what coverage is available in your state.
+Visit the Hearing Loss Association of America website to find what hearing loss insurance coverage is available in your state.

 Although basic Medicare does not cover hearing aid or hearing exam costs, some Medicare Advantage plans do.
 Enrollees in this plan have extra coverage for hearing, dental, and eye care.
 Check your plan details and read the fine print to see if you are enrolled in Medicare Advantage and what your specific plan covers.